 - Information for Patients: Patients should take the drug as prescribed, in the dosage prescribed, and no more frequently than prescribed.
+Patients should be informed that changes in vision should be reported and evaluated.
+Retinal examinations including optical coherence tomography (OCT) and autofluorescence imaging are suggested for all patients within 6 months of starting ELMIRON® and periodically during long-term treatment (see WARNINGS).
 Patients should be reminded that ELMIRON® has a weak anticoagulant effect.
 This effect may increase bleeding times.

-- Pregnancy and Lactation: Adequate and well-controlled studies have not been performed in pregnant women.
-Because animal studies are not always predictive of human response, this drug should be used in pregnancy only if clearly needed.
+- Pregnancy and Nursing Mothers: Adequate and well-controlled studies have not been performed in pregnant women.
+This drug should be used in pregnancy only if clearly needed.
 It is not known if ELMIRON® is excreted in human milk.
 Caution should be exercised when ELMIRON® is administered to a nursing woman.

 - Pediatric Use: Safety and effectiveness in pediatric patients below the age of 16 years have not been established.